Loading...

 Stay Hydrated

-Drink plenty of water throughout your meal to aid in digestion and potentially moderate glucose response.
+Drink plenty of water throughout the meal.
+Proper hydration can aid digestion and support stable glucose levels.

 healthspan-mbl